trueos/trueos-docs/trueos-handbook/postinstall.rst

    User's PersonaCrypt Initialization

-Check :guilabel:`Initialize PersonaCrypt Device`, insert a removable media large enough to hold all necessary files to store in the home directory, then click :guilabel:`Select`.
+Check :guilabel:`Initialize PersonaCrypt Device`, insert a removable media device large enough to hold a user's home directory, then click :guilabel:`Select`.

 .. warning:: Ensure there are no desired files on the removable media.
    Initializing the media for PersonaCrypt formats the device with ZFS